beXel provides powerful Industrial Inspection Software to Digitalize Your Business

 Acoustic Emission NDT (AE):

-It is economical, versatile, and requires minimal training when compared to other NDE methods.
+As you know, it is an economical, and versatile option to get a clear view of the best.
+And requires minimal training when compared to other NDE methods.

 Liquid penetrant exams check for material flaws open to the surface by flowing very thin liquid into the flaw and then drawing the liquid out with a chalk-like developer.
-Welds are the most common item inspected, but plate, bars, pipes, castings, and forgings are also commonly inspected using the liquid penetrant examination.
+And, you will need to inspect welds all the time.
+And On the other hand plates, bars, and pipes are among the most inspected.
+Also, you will inspect castings, and forgings using the liquid penetrant examination.